rweigel/stats/notes.md

 > An experiment is any process, real or hypothetical, in which the possible outcomes can be identified ahead of time.
 (DeGroot p 5)

+Note that different experiments can be assigned to an activity:

+* Experiment: Flip a coin 2x and record result of each flip.
+* Experiment: Flip a coin 2x and record number of heads.

 ## Outcome

 The result of an experiment.

+_Question_: Is the result of each flip in the above an "outcome"?

 ## Sample Space, $\mathcal{S}$ (or Event Space)

 > ... the set of all possible outcomes of an experiement.
 (Devore p 51)

+> The collection of all possible outcomes of an experiment is called the _sample space_ of the experiment.

 The outcomes in a sample space are noted using the shorthand